-The outage of the Ft.St.Vrain-Green Valley 230 kV line will result in project and operating concerns for PSCo and the Generation Provider.
+The outage of the Ft.St.Vrain-Green Valley 230 kV line will result in project and operating concerns for the Transmission Provider and the Generation Provider.
 The generation at CCWE1 may need to be reduced during this outage.

-A single point of contact must be provided by the Generation Provider to PSCo System Operations to manage the Transmission System reliably for all wind projects at CCWE1 and the Cedar Creek Wind Energy Expansion Project.
+A single point of contact must be provided by the Generation Provider to the Transmission Provider's System Operations to manage the Transmission System reliably for all wind projects at CCWE1 and the Cedar Creek Wind Energy Expansion Project.